alari777/project-birdnest/README.md

 # <a name="getting_started">Getting Started</a>

 ## <a name="introduction">Introduction</a>
+_It is spoiler, you can see how this application works here [Project Birdnest at custom my instance](http://34.23.45.250/) or here [Project Birdnest at Vercel](https://project-birdnest.vercel.app/)_

 This is "Project Birdnest", that is made to monitor no drone zone (NDZ).

 To build and deploy a web application which lists all the pilots who recently violated the NDZ perimeter.

+You can see full text of this assigment at the next page [Birdnest Assignment](https://assignments.reaktor.com/birdnest).

 ## <a name="objective">Objective</a>